smkent/3d/docs/first-print/load-filament.md

 ![Refuel option selection on the LCD][lcd-refuel-select]{ .off-glb }

-This menu allows you to turn the extruder backwards or forwards to remove or add filament.
+On this menu, you can tell the extruder to turn backwards or forwards to remove or add filament.

 Tap the **Feed** button.
 Since the nozzle heater is off, the printer will prompt you to preheat the nozzle to **200°C**.
 Tap **Yes**, and wait for the nozzle to